 It turns out except for needing a bit more iron and a little less poundage, physically I’m fine.
 The next step according to the doctor is either medication or talking to someone.
 Who wants to ever hear that.
 Yes, it appears you have mentally and/or emotionally snapped.
 Would you like to travel down medication or therapy road.
 Hmmm…I choose red wine road with a pit stop at fuck it all cafe.

 I thought hearing I was fine would help keep the darkness away.
 But it didn’t.
-At least once a day I think about my death, my husband’s death and worry about anything happening to my daughter.
+At least once a day I think about my death, and worry about anything happening to my daughter.
 To keep my head from these dark places has proven difficult.
 You have to understand, before my mom passed, almost all the adults I’ve known my whole life also passed on.
 My grandmother and her sister passed in 2010, then in 2012 my mom’s sister, two uncles, a few of my mom’s cousins, and a couple of family members I never met.
-It’s a bit much when the grim reaper has over stayed his welcome in your house.
-You need to get out!
-Go visit someone else and get your feet off my table!
+It’s a bit much when the grim reaper has over stayed his welcome in your world.
+You need to get out of my life!

 Hell, I’ve already got weirdness with my own birthday, which happens to be the same date my mother’s first born died eleven years earlier.
 My family could make the head of someone who practices numerology burst into flames.